 National Videogame Museum

 The National Videogame Museum is the UK's cultural centre for videogames.
-We are a place that explores what games are, how and why they are made, and who made them.
-This means exploring and documenting who plays them, and what they mean to their players.
+The NVM explores what games are, how and why they are made, and who made them through our exhibits, events and learning programmes.

-We welcome self-led visits from all kinds of education groups including primary and secondary groups, SEN, home education, youth groups, universities, and adult learners groups.
+We welcome self-led visits from all kinds of education groups and organisations including primary and secondary groups, SEN, home education, youth groups, universities, and adult learners groups.